packit/packit.dev/posts/project-mycorrhiza/index.md

 ## Research and interviews

 So what's next?
-There is a lot of great information out there already, such as interviews by the Red Hat UXD team.
+There is a lot of great information out there already, such as interviews by the [Red Hat UXD team](https://www.uxd-hub.com/).
 We will be going through data reported for the general lacking features developers want or are frustrated with, as well as following-up with Packit users with a more Packit-scoped interview to see how on the goal our research is.
-Depending on this research, which we hope to be done beginning of 2025 in a worst-case scenario, we will start to plan out what needs to be done to make Packit service and Packit dashboard be the best it could be.
+Depending on this research, which we hope to be done beginning of 2025 in a worst-case scenario, we will start to plan out the work to make the Packit service and Packit dashboard be the best it could be.

-We will of course continue to improve everything until then, Packit dashboard will get gradual improvements throughout rest of the year and Packit will continue to work on the goals they've announced for the quarter.
+We will of course continue to improve everything until then, Packit dashboard will get gradual improvements throughout the rest of the year and Packit will continue to work on the goals they've announced for the quarter.

 ## TL;DR